Original testnet participant.

 Enter your public wallet address to track your staking rewards and account balance.

-Figment’s validator address to stake:
+Figment’s validator address:

 You’ll need to gather the following info: